nikshita23/Object-Detection/README.md

 # Object-Detection
-Object Detection Using YOLOV4
+- Object detection using YoloV4

-Implement an object detector which identifies the classes of the objects in an image.
+- Implementing an object detector which identifies the classes of the objects in an image.